boqs/pd-grid/README.txt

 grabbing focus of a connected monome grid.  'unfocus' gives focus back to the focus manager, showing a diagonal gradient on the grid.

+known bugs:

+the only known bug is that some of the new classes have quite a few outlets.
+So when you create, for example, a meadowphysics you have to add a bunch of 0s after the op name - so instead of "mp" you have to instantiate it as "mp 0 0 0 0 0 0 0 0 0" to leave enough space for all the outlets.
+If anyone knows how to fix this, drop me a line!

 bugs & feature requests to sasquatch@rickvenn.com